 Control measurements were performed in all animals.
 We observed significantly different latencies in forepaw and hind paw movements, measured after nociceptive stimulation.
-After 3 days (72 hours) were animals divided in two groups and flurothyl seizures were elicited in experimental group.
-The significant difference between forepaw and hind paw latencies disappeared in this group following seizures, but reappeared 48 hours later (Tab.
-1).
-Surprisingly, the difference between hind paw and forepaw sensitivity also disappeared in the control group (Tab.
-1, Fig 1) when the control animals were tested together with seizured animals - see methods.
-It has been observed at 5 min and 60 min after the seizures were elicited in experimental animals.
+After 3 days (72 h) were animals divided in two groups and flurothyl seizures were elicited in experimental group.
+The difference between forepaw and hind paw disappeared in this group following seizures, but it reappeared 48 h later (Table 1).
+Surprisingly, the difference between hind paw and forepaw sensitivity also disappeared in the control group (Table 1, Fig. 1), when the control animals were tested together with seizured animals.
+It has been observed at 5 and 60 min after the seizures were elicited in experimental animals.